Double monastery: Decline and revival

 Beginning in the late 10th century, Anglo-Saxon England experienced a revival of monasticism.
 Alfred the Great and his queen, Ealhswith, both established convents, though by the time of the Norman Conquest there remained only a few convents and no double monasteries in England.
 In this new wave, the Regularis Concordia was compiled, which was a form of standardized monastic rule.
 This rule contained explicit instructions regarding the separation of the sexes, forbidding men to enter convents or disturb a nun at prayer.
 By the twelfth century, double monasteries experienced a faint resurgence, especially in England under Gilbert of Sempringham’s rule.
 He established a total of thirteenth mixed houses by the end of that century.
 These new monasteries were not without controversy, however.
 On canonical grounds, Pope Alexander threatened Gilbert with excommunication for promoting a banned form of religious community, and only the intervention of King Henry and prominent English bishops allowed Gilbert to continue his double monasteries.
-There were also allegedly more mundane causes of scandal, pregnant nuns.
+There were also allegedly more mundane causes of scandal, such as pregnant nuns.

 Double monasteries continued in Frankish society, but both sections, male and female, eventually shifted into more separate communities of canons and canonesses.
 In Sweden, on the other hand, double monasteries experienced a great revival during the late fourteenth century with the spread of the Order of the Holy Saviour, also known as the Bridgettines after their founder, Birgitta of Sweden.
 While double monasteries never again reached the heights of influence and ubiquity they had achieved during the mid-seventh century, the later Middle Ages saw a re-emergence and evolution of double houses and a spread across Europe.